 It is relatively simple but still needs a little explaining.

 - You’ll earn 1 Woolworths Rewards point for each dollar you spend at Woolworths, including supermarkets, online, BWS and Caltex

 - If you do nothing, your Woolworths Rewards points will go towards a discount on your shopping at checkout—each point is worth 0.5c (this is the same as flybuys, by the way)

-- If you decide you’d prefer Qantas Points, you can choose to redeem 2,000 Woolworths Rewards points for 870 Qantas Points instead but you’ll need to select this option on the Woolworths Rewards website to start the automatic transfers.
-Points are swept over at the end of every quarter when your balance hits 2,000 Woolworths Rewards points
+- If you decide you’d prefer Qantas Points, you can choose to redeem 2,000 Woolworths Rewards points for 1,000 Qantas Points instead but you’ll need to select this option on the Woolworths Rewards or Qantas website to start the automatic transfers.
+Points are swept over whenever your balance hits 2,000 Woolworths Rewards points

 How many points will you earn?